 Form 8862, who must file.
-You must file Form 8862 to claim the RCTC, NCTC, ACTC, or ODC if your ACTC or ODC for a year after 2015 was denied or reduced for any reason other than a math or clerical error.
-Attach a completed Form 8862 to your 2021 return to claim the RCTC, NCTC, ACTC, or ODC unless an exception applies.
+You must file Form 8862 to claim the CTC, ACTC, or ODC if your ACTC or ODC for a year after 2015 was denied or reduced for any reason other than a math or clerical error.
+Attach a completed Form 8862 to your 2022 return unless an exception applies.
 See Form 8862, Information To Claim Certain Credits After Disallowance, and its instructions for more information, including whether an exception applies.

-If you take the RCTC, NCTC, ACTC, or ODC even though you aren't eligible and it is deter-CAUTION mined that your error is due to reckless or intentional disregard of the rules for these credits, you won't be allowed to take the NCTC, ACTC, or ODC for 2 years even if you are otherwise eligible to do so.
-If you fraudulently take the NCTC, ACTC, or ODC, you won't be allowed to take the RCTC, NCTC, ACTC, or ODC for 10 years.
-See the Instructions for Form 8862 for more information.
+If you take the CTC, ACTC, or ODC even though you aren't eligible and it is determined that your CAUTION error is due to reckless or intentional disregard of the rules for these credits, you won't be allowed to take the CTC, ACTC, or ODC for 2 years even if you are otherwise eligible to do so.
+If you fraudulently take the CTC, ACTC, or ODC, you won't be allowed to take the CTC, ACTC, or ODC for 10 years.
+See the Instructions for Form

+8862 for more information.
 You may also have to pay penalties.